gotlougit/nix-config/README.md

 - Configure the shell so it is full of useful aliases and capabilities, and use [starship](https://starship.rs/) as a prompt.

+This includes using [zoxide](https://github.com/ajeetdsouza/zoxide) to make `cd` smarter, and other standard tooling aliased to Rust replacements for faster runtimes and better defaults.

+- Use [stylix](https://danth.github.io/stylix/index.html) to configure the look and feel of all the programs on the system, down to the console output on boot

 Nice-to-haves:

 - Automate secure boot setup